 “The people with the best people will win – they need to be smart, hungry and must have integrity, and they need to be builders who want to achieve something and want to get something out of their job.”

-Reid told the publication that he employs according to the Warren Buffett philosophy: “Integrity, intelligence, and energy – and not two out of three traits, three out of three” and describes his ideal employees as “people with low ego and high energy”, he says.
+Reid told the publication that he employs according to the Warren Buffett philosophy: “Integrity, intelligence, and energy – and not two out of three traits, three out of three” and describes his ideal employees as “people with low ego and high energy”, he said.

 Adding to the culture in the company, Reid says that the company continues to be managed through a flat structure, and no one has offices.